microsoft/BotBuilder-Samples/experimental/handoff-library/README.md

 #### Conversation

-The `Conversation` is a REQUIRED field that is an object of type `ConversationAccount` describing the conversation being handed over.
+The `Conversation` is a REQUIRED field of type `ConversationAccount` describing the conversation being handed over.
 Critically, it MUST include the conversation `Id` that can be used for correlation with the other events.

 ### HandoffResponse

-HandoffResponse is an OPTIONAL event sent to the bot when the handoff request has been accepted or rejected by the agent hub.
+**HandoffResponse** is an OPTIONAL event sent to the bot when the handoff request has been accepted or rejected by the agent hub.
 Bots are NOT REQUIRED to handle the event, however they MUST NOT reject it.

 #### Value